Back

 What's the difference between a bond and an ISA?

 They’re both ways to put money aside for whatever you’re saving for.
-But the main difference is that with an Individual Savings Account (ISA) you can access your money if you need to, though this can come with a loss of interest.
+But the main difference is that with an Individual Savings Account (ISA) you can save tax-free.
+You can also access your money if you need to, though this can come with a loss of interest.
 With a bond, you’re locking away your money and won’t be able to access it for a fixed amount of time.

-An ISA allows you to make the most of your annual ISA tax-free* savings’ allowance**.
-It works much like a standard savings account where you deposit funds and earn interest, but some ISA products have a deposit deadline, for example 30 November 2023 for an account with a fixed term until 1 December 2024.
+An ISA allows you to use your annual ISA tax-free savings allowance.
+It works much like a standard savings account where you deposit funds and earn interest.
+You need to be 18 or over and a UK resident.

-Once you’ve deposited your money, the interest you earn on it will build up and will usually be paid annually, as long as you’ve stayed within your ISA limits.
-So make sure to read the terms and conditions of any Cash ISAs you open.
+Once you’ve deposited your money, the interest you earn on it will build up and will usually be paid annually.
+You can have a Fixed Rate Cash ISA that has a set interest rate for a period of time or a variable rate Cash ISA, so make sure to read the terms and conditions of any Cash ISAs you open.

 At the moment, Cash ISAs are the only type of ISA we provide.